Galacca/GalaFilter/README.md

 Attempts to have a consistant color theme.
 Attempts to have minimal minimap clutter.

+Version 0.2.4

+Moved jade amulet to bait bases.
+Acolyte bows and crackling staves are no longer visible.

 Version 0.2.3

 Adjusted magic jewel colors based on feedback.